Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 - run or debug `Fabric Client (platform)` or `Fabric Server (platform)`
 - run the generated `Fabric Datagen <module> (platform)` configuration for the module whose checked-in `src/main/generated` output you want to refresh
+- inspect Minecraft, Fabric, and other attached libraries directly from the IDE when their source jars are available

 ## Artifact Assembly